 Collection Agencies Are Governed By Federal Debt Collection Laws

-Although you might live in a non community property state and you are not responsible for you spouse’s debt, collection agencies will still try to call you and try to collect on your spouse’s debt.
+Although you might live in a non-community property state and you are not responsible for your spouse’s debt, collection agencies will still try to call you and try to collect on your spouse’s debt.

 - Even if your spouse’s debt is charged off by the original creditor, there are scavenger collection agencies that will purchase old charged-off debts for pennies on the dollar

 - These scavenger debt collectors will try to collect the full amount of the original debt

 - Check laws on the individual states and find out the statute of limitations on debt